 While pinpointing exact scores is challenging, it is possible to estimate score ranges based on the number of questions you answer correctly in each section.

 While daily practice is incredibly helpful, taking full-length practice tests is by far the best way to simulate the actual exam experience.
-Practice tests help students manage their time effectively, identify areas of improvement, and develop the stamina needed to sit though an exam over 3 hours long.
+Practice tests help students manage their time effectively, identify areas of improvement, and develop the stamina needed to sit through an exam over 3 hours long.

 They also provide insight into how questions are structured and what types of problems appear most frequently.
 By taking these tests under real test conditions, students can get a realistic sense of how they'll perform on the actual ACT.